panoply/liquify/readme.md

 # Contributing

-The project and containing modules use [pnpm](https://pnpm.js.org/) for dependency and workspace management.
+The project and its containing modules use [pnpm](https://pnpm.js.org/) for dependency and workspace management.
 Development is intended to be conducted within the [vscode](https://code.visualstudio.com/) text editor.
 It is important that you install all the recommended extensions and also disable the unwanted extensions.
+The **recommended** extensions are important as they ensure the best possible development experience.

 <details>
 <summary>